Treatment of shoulder instabilities: retractile capsulitis or frozen shoulder, dislocation and tendonitis

 First of all, the practitioner will carry out a fine and precise biomechanical and muscular assessment, coupled with a video analysis.
 This allows the elements responsible for the loss of movement to be determined and their possible inclusion in an Allyane neuromotor reprogramming protocol.

-Indeed, it is possible to act on the after-effects and recurrences of shoulder pathologies.
-Once the shoulder is relatively painless and in addition to the rehabilitation, the Allyane method allows us to work on the muscular rebalancing: strength, power, stability, coordination.
-The objective is to intervene on the genesis of the movement: directly on the initiation of the command at the cerebral level.
+In fact, it is possible to act more on the after-effects and recurrences of shoulder pathologies.
+Once the shoulder is relatively pain-free, and as a complement to rehabilitation, the Allyane method works on rebalancing the muscles: strength, power, stability and coordination.
+The aim is to intervene in the genesis of movement: directly on the initiation of the command at cerebral level.

-To do this, the patient's proprioceptive sensations are integrated into motor imagery(a particular form of mental imagery), coupled with low frequency sounds.
-These specific sounds generated by a medical device will increase the emission of alpha brainwaves allowing the motor areas to be hyperactivated.
-In this way, it is the image of the gesture that we are trying to correct.
+To achieve this, the patient's proprioceptive sensations are integrated into motor imagery(a particular form of mental imagery), coupled with low-frequency sounds.
+These specific sounds, generated by a medical device, increase the emission of alpha brain waves, hyperactivating the motor areas.
+In this way, we seek to correct the image of the gesture.

 You suffer from shoulder pathologies and would you like to benefit from an Allyane session?